cshallue/hawking-radiation/README.md

 conda env create -f hawkrad.yml
 ```

 The code in this repository does not need any special installation because it is pure Python.
-The easiest way to use it is to add the `hawkrad` directory to the `PYTHONPATH` environment variable.
+The easiest way to use it is to add the top-level repository directory (i.e., the one containing the `hawkrad` directory) to the `PYTHONPATH` environment variable.

 ## Data